IbrahimAlj/JM-Comfort/README.md

 ## 🖼️ Visuals

 ### Screen Shots and Demos
-It's our goal to have more finalized versions of most of our website pages by the end of the first sprint in CSC 191!
+Our goal is to have more finalized versions of most of the website pages by the end of the first sprint in CSC 191.

 ### Home page
 <img src="client/public/Home.png" alt="HVAC home page" width="500" />